 There is no specific test for vascular dementia.
 It can be difficult to distinguish vascular dementia from other types of dementia.
 It is diagnosed by a specialist neurologist, geriatrician or psychiatrist, who will look at a person’s history of heart disorders, strokes or other cardiovascular problems.

 They may do tests to measure heart health, blood pressure, cholesterol levels, blood sugar or whether any other diseases are causing symptoms of vascular dementia.
-They will also do a physical examination and may order brain imaging such as a CT scan or MRI scan to show any evidence of strokes or mini strokes.
+They will do a physical examination and may order brain imaging such as a CT scan or MRI scan to show any evidence of strokes or mini strokes.
 They may also do an ultrasound to look for any problems in the carotid arteries (which run up the side of the neck to the brain) and order neuropsychological testing to measure brain function.

 While it is not possible to reverse any damage that has already been done, it is very important to prevent future strokes.
 To do this, a person might be given medicine to control high blood pressure, high cholesterol, heart disease and/or diabetes.
 Some people may need surgery to remove a blockage in the carotid artery.

 It is very important to follow a healthy diet, to exercise and to give up smoking and drinking a lot of alcohol.

 Sometimes medicines are used to treat restlessness or depression, or to help the person sleep.
 They may also receive Alzheimer’s medicines.

 People with vascular dementia may need therapy and support to help them manage day to day.
 Often, they will need help at home, and eventually care in a nursing home.
 People with vascular dementia often die from a heart attack or major stroke.